 However, the number of reported failures indicate that current processes and available guidance relating to pressure testing are not adequate, both in factory and on site.

-It outlines the responsibilities in the Health and Safety Executives Guidance note GS4 “Safety Requirements for Pressure Testing” and how to meet those requirements.
+It outlines the responsibilities in relevant Codes and Standards, as well as using the British Health and Safety Executive’s Guidance note GS4 ‘Safety Requirements for Pressure Testing’ and how to meet those requirements.
 A review of case studies is conducted to demonstrate where ‘things go wrong’ and how to prevent such incidents in the future.

 A significant emphasis will be placed on the ‘Test Supervisors’ roles and responsibility and the safe systems of work that must be in place.